perpetualintelligence/docs/docfx_project/articles/pi-cli/options.md

 > **Note:** If this option is not enabled, the checker will allow all the argument values as strings.

 ## [ExtractorOptions](xref:PerpetualIntelligence.Cli.Configuration.Options.ExtractorOptions)
-The command and argument checker options.
+The command and argument extraction options.

 ### [ArgumentAlias](xref:PerpetualIntelligence.Cli.Configuration.Options.ExtractorOptions.ArgumentAlias)
 Determines whether the extractor support extracting an argument by alias.